 The paintings by Gustav Klimt show the artist’s obsession with female figures, especially the nude paintings, which have been in art culture for a long time.

 He displayed some erotic artwork and female poses in various shapes.

 We could even say that the women in his life inspired him, and this inspiration ultimately showed up in his paintings.

 One question has yet to be resolved: Why did Klimt use gold?

-Klimt was motivated by his trip to Italy, where he saw how gold was used in patterns to give the pieces of art a unique feel and significance.
+He saw the use of gold in patterns to give the pieces of art a unique feel and significance.